How clear are you on your audience expectaions?

 When we give up some of our extremely valuable time to listen to someone share their ideas, we need to be absolutely certain that they will respect it.
-If you promise one thing but deliver something else you will quickly lose their attention, trust and regard.
-I experienced the poor management of expectations myself only this week and the damage it can cause.
+If you promise one thing but deliver something else, you will quickly lose peoples attention, trust and regard.

-When our expectations aren’t met it leads to nothing but disappointment and frustration.
+When audience expectations aren’t met it leads to disappointment and frustration

-How many presentations have you attended where the speaker told you how much they know, have achieved and how great their company is but haven’t told you how they can help you.
+How many presentations have you attended where the speaker told you how much they know, have achieved and how great their company is but didn’t tell you how they can help you?